Ethiopian Orthodox Tewahedo Church: Influence on the Reformation

 David Daniels has suggested that the Ethiopian Church has had a stronger impact on the Reformation than most scholars acknowledge.
 For Martin Luther, who spearheaded the Reformation, Daniels says "the Ethiopian Church conferred legitimacy on Luther's emerging Protestant vision of a church outside the authority of the Roman Catholic papacy" as it was "an ancient church with direct ties to the apostles".
 According to Daniels, Martin Luther saw that the Ethiopian Orthodox Church practiced elements of faith including "communion under both kinds, vernacular Scriptures, and married clergy" and these practices became customary in the Lutheran churches.
-The Ethiopian church also rejected papal supremacy, purgatory and indulgences, which the Lutherans disagreed with, and thus for Luther, the Ethiopian church was the "true forerunner of Protestantism".
-Luther believed that the Ethiopian church kept true apostolic practices which the Lutherans would adopt through reading the scriptures.
+The Ethiopian Church also rejected papal supremacy, purgatory and indulgences, which the Lutherans disagreed with, and thus for Luther, the Ethiopian Church was the "true forerunner of Protestantism".
+Luther believed that the Ethiopian Church kept true apostolic practices which the Lutherans would adopt through reading the scriptures.

-In 1534, a cleric of the Ethiopian Orthodox Church, Michael the Deacon, met with Martin Luther and affirmed the Augsburg Confession, saying "This is a good creed, that is, faith".
+In 1534, a cleric of the Ethiopian Orthodox Tewahedo Church, Michael the Deacon, met with Martin Luther and affirmed the Augsburg Confession, saying "This is a good creed, that is, faith".
 In addition, Martin Luther stated that the Lutheran Mass agreed with that used by the Ethiopian Orthodox Church.
-As a result, Luther invited the Ethiopian church and Michael to full fellowship.
+As a result, Luther invited the Ethiopian Church and Michael to full fellowship.